tom-howard/com2009/docs/course/assignment1/part5.md

 1. Take a look at the various Action callbacks to see what's happening in each:

-    1. How are goal parameters checked, and subsequently accepted or rejected
+    1. How are goal parameters checked, and subsequently accepted or rejected?
-    1. How cancellations are implemented and how this is monitored in the main `server_execution_callback()`
+    1. How cancellations are implemented and how this is monitored in the main `server_execution_callback()`?
-    1. How feedback is handled and published
+    1. How is feedback handled and published?
-    1. How a **result** is handled and published too
+    1. How is a **result** handled and published too?

 1. Finally, consider the shutdown operations.